Potentially Not Safe For Work (if your work frowns on sexuality in art.)

 I feel stupid asking, but I figured if we were having beers at a bar I’d ask you, so here it goes – with the sexual nature of your personal work, does it scare off any clients who may have shown interest in hiring Paper Thin Design?
 Is that something you take into consideration?

-Now, it isn’t an issue, i’m more known for (if known at all) for the P is for penis work, which I enjoy doing a lot more.
+Now, it isn’t an issue, I’m more known for (if known at all) for the P is or Penis work, which I enjoy doing a lot more.
 And it is currently supporting me, so no complaints!

 You sell most of your work through your Society6 store and on Etsy.
 I bought stuff of yours (bottle openers!
 Beers never tasted so good) and I was wondering what’s the advantage of using those storefronts rather than on your site thepisforpenis.com?

 I love bottle openers!
 I collect them and starting to put my work on a bar key was very exciting.
 I’ve been using Etsy because it was the only option at the time.
 My web design knowledge doesn’t extend far enough to make my own store front.
 And the cookie cutter store apps weren’t going to do it for me.
 I stick with Etsy because people know where to find me there.